CVESD board race 2006

 for that one.

-these same teachers, lawsuits for which Pamela Smith authorized the expenditure of
+many of these same teachers, lawsuits for which Pamela Smith authorized the

-hundreds of thousands of taxpayer dollars, hiding the truth about Donlan's wrongdoing.
+with hundreds of thousands of taxpayer dollars, hiding the truth about Donlan's

 But since Mrs. Smith and the other four board members (Patrick Judd, Larry